FredMoreau/Material-Property-Drawers/README.md

 `Multiply(float multiplier, bool negative)`

 ### Inline Properties
-A Material Property Drawer that sets the inverse of the value entered.
+Material Property Drawers that display one or several properties on one line.

 #### MiniThumbnail
 Displays a Texture Property on a single line.